-(All three) ✅ Official controllers, native support for Infinitas ❌ Analog turntable only, not compatible with LR2 out of the box ❌ Not PS2 compatible (but can be used with BE2PS adapter) (2016 Premium model only) ❌ Tiny turntable ❌ Overpriced and hard to find due to rarity (2021 Entry model only) ✅ Supports Ultimate Mobile over BlueTooth ❌ Membrane switches, prone to getting stuck (2022 Professional model only) ✅ Turntable that matches lightning model ⚠️ ... but no turntable resistance adjustment ❌ Overpriced and hard to find due to rarity ❌ Some users reporting LED failures
+(All three) ✅ Official controllers, native support for Infinitas ❌ Analog turntable only, not compatible with LR2 out of the box ❌ Not PS2 compatible (but can be used with BE2PS adapter) (2016 Premium model only) ❌ Tiny turntable ❌ Overpriced and hard to find due to rarity (2021 Entry model only) ✅ Supports Ultimate Mobile over BlueTooth ❌ Membrane switches, prone to getting stuck, not replaceable with arcade parts (2022 Professional model only) ✅ Turntable that matches lightning model ⚠️ ... but no turntable resistance adjustment ❌ Overpriced and hard to find due to rarity ❌ Some users reporting LED failures

 Entry model (2021) is a revival of the KOC, using membrane switches.
 The other two use arcade parts.
 All three of them only support analog turntable input, so if you want to use with LR2, you’ll need a third party tool like PC_for_LR2.